 4 bedroom Villa in Altea

-298m2 villa built on two floors with a total of 4 bedrooms, 4 bathrooms, guest toilet, spacious living room and fully equipped designer kitchen, private garage with direct access to housing.
-1046m2 plot with 100% privacy, garden and private pool.
-Just 20m supermarkets and shops and 300m from the beach and the marina of Campomanes.
+320m2 villa built on two floors with a total of 4 bedrooms, 4 bathrooms, guest toilet, spacious living room and fully equipped designer kitchen, Spa with jacuzzi and sauna.
+1030m2 landscaped plot and private pool.
+Just 100m from supermarkets and shops and 300m from the beach and the marina of Campomanes.

 Altea is a seaside resort with a soul.
 For anyone who loves beaches, bars and bohemian living, this is the place for you.